TheRawMonk/Aviation-Business-Analysis/README.md

 ![png](images/MeanFatalByFlightType.png)

-Viewing  ploting results.
-This will allow us to show what catagories of business have the least fatalities associated with that business type.
+Viewing  plotting results.
+This will allow us to show what categories of business have the least fatalities associated with that business type.
 After this plotting the results.

 ![png](images/DamageByPurposeCount.png)